Lexicon

 via Homotopy Type Theory (2013)

 The principle, originating in Homotopy Type Theory (2013), that equivalent types may be treated as identical for substitution purposes — but only when a transport certificate specifying the equivalence is produced and its scope declared.
-Univalence operationalizes the intuition that 'if two structures behave identically under all admissible operations, they are the same structure' while requiring that every such identification be witnessed rather than merely assumed.
-In Volume I's argument, univalence provides the engineering proxy for a deeper mathematical truth: that equivalence licensed by evidence is as good as identity, but equivalence assumed without evidence is a source of silent error.
-The discipline of producing transport certificates is what distinguishes principled substitution from careless conflation.
+Evidence is the price of identity.
+Univalence operationalizes the intuition that 'if two structures behave identically under all admissible operations, they are the same structure' while insisting that every such identification be witnessed, not merely assumed.
+Equivalence licensed by evidence is as good as identity; equivalence assumed without evidence is a source of silent error.

 Useful Work (Ayres & Warr)